 Your chatbot tone of voice dictates the customer experience that your chatbot creates.
 It’s responsible for minimising the robotic effect from your chatbot’s responses.
 And, in the age of the customer, that’s worth paying attention to.

-Whether you intend to or not, every voice — every message — has a tone and persona attached to it.
-By deliberately designing your chatbot tone of voice, you ensure that those messages are consistent.
-That is, they complement your brand, and fit with each other.
+They complement your brand, and fit with each other.
 As a result, you create a smoother, less jarring conversational experience for the customer.

 Chatbot tone of voice also differentiates your bot from those of your competitors.
 With an effective chatbot personality, you make a memorable and enjoyable experience for your chatbot users.